Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 ---

-## 🎯 Objectives
+## Objectives

-- Understand product performance across different categories.
+- To understand product performance across different categories.
-- Analyze pricing strategies and discounts.
+- To analyze pricing strategies and discounts.
-- Identify top-rated and most-reviewed products.
+- To identify top-rated and most-reviewed products.
-- Examine potential revenue opportunities.
+- To examine potential revenue opportunities.
-- Build a visual dashboard for business stakeholders.
+- To build a visual dashboard for business stakeholders.

 ---